Information about Dr. Xue’s current research projects can be found on this webpage.

 Project 3: Therapeutics targeting the Wnt/β-catenin signaling pathway

-Anti-Colorectal Cancer agent— Colorectal cancer (CRC) causes over 50,000 annual death in the U.S. Wnt/β-catenin signaling pathway is essential to cell proliferation, organ development, and differentiation.
+Anti-Colorectal Cancer agent — Colorectal cancer (CRC) causes over 50,000 annual death in the U.S. Wnt/β-catenin signaling pathway is essential to cell proliferation, organ development, and differentiation.
 Over 90% CRC patients carry generic mutations associated with upregulation of the Wnt/β-catenin signaling pathway.
 Using pyrvinium as a template, we have developed pyrazole-based inhibitors, of which, YW2065 inhibits Wnt/β-catenin signaling activity with an IC50 value of 73 nM.
 Moreover, YW2065 indicated promising efficacy against CRC cell growth both in vitro and in vivo, is nontoxic in mice.
 Our studies are intended to test the hypothesis that novel, rationally designed small molecules with improved pharmacological properties can safely inhibit the Wnt/β-catenin signaling pathway and ultimately be used to treat CRC.
-Specifically we will refine the chemical structure of new lead YW2065 by synthesizing three classes of new inhibitors.
-The mechanism of action by new inhibitors on CRC cell growth will be determined in vitro and in vivo.
-We will also assess the cellular permeability, metabolic stability, pharmacokinetics, and toxicity for the optimal compounds.
-Moreover, we will perform the modern proteomic strategy thermos protein profiling (TPP) to identify the protein target of selected new inhibitors.
-At the conclusion of the studies, we anticipate to develop novel inhibitors of the Wnt/β-catenin signaling pathway with the understanding of its mechanism of action.
-The resulting knowledge will greatly benefit future research in understanding the pathophysiology of Wnt/β–catenin pathway and open an avenue to therapeutic development.
-In collaboration with Professor Yan Shu, we are designing and synthesizing novel pyrazole-based Wnt inhibitors with improved drug-like profiles.
+The mechanism of action by new inhibitors on CRC cell growth are determined in vitro and in vivo.
+In collaboration with Professor Yan Shu, we are refining our Wnt inhibitors with improved drug-like profiles.
 We are also trying to identify the protein target of new inhibitors using modern proteomic methods (e.g., TPP) or pull-down experiments using biotinylated ligands.